cr4yfish/nemmy/README.md

 ## FOSS

 - Nemmy will always be 100% Open Source, no strings attached.
-- Nemmy will always be 100% free to use (I might start adding donation options if the Hosting Costs rise)
+- Nemmy will always be 100% free to use

 ## Security